escaladesports/product-markdown-spec/README.md

 File paths and names should never be important to the application logic and should only named appropriately for the convenience of the developer.
 This makes it easier to organize product files as the project scales.

 Applications should always recursively search for product markdown files so the folder structure can change and be as deep as it needs to be.

+## Reserved Properties

+While these properties can be used in your YML, they will likely be overwritten when the product objects are unpacked.

+- `body`: (String) This will always unpack as the markdown content transpiled to HTML.
+- `variant`: (Boolean) Used for identifying whether or not a product originated as a variant.

 ## Why Markdown?